 The surname Cowbit was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

-Important Dates for the Cowbit family
+Early History of the Cowbit family

 This web page shows only a small excerpt of our Cowbit research.
 Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cowbit History in all our PDF Extended History products and printed products wherever possible.